[ Klein Cognition and Emotion Lab ]

 Our Mission

 Emotional experiences drive human quality of life.
-Therefore, our mission is to better understand the cognitive processes that underlie pathogenic emotional generation patterns, with the goal of using this knowledge to develop digital transdiagnostic emotion regulation interventions that are low cost, scalable, and capable of addressing the negative affect that simultaneously drives unhappiness, depression, anxiety, substance abuse, and suicide.
+Our mission is to understand the cognitive processes that underlie emotion generation and, ultimately, human happiness.
+Our end goal is to leverage this understanding to develop transdiagnostic emotion regulation strategies that are low cost, scalable, and capable of addressing the negative affect that drives all unhappiness.
+We believe that lasting happiness is possible for everyone, and it likes in mind, not in the external world.

 Our Research